 - I am going to eat sensibly so that I can maintain/lose weight (or gain, if you are underweight).

-- I am going to drink in measured fashion so I can enjoy my drink socially and healthily.
+- I am going to drink in a measured fashion so I can enjoy my drink socially and healthily.

 - I am going to ensure my physical fitness is in peak condition.

 - I am going to spend more time with my family.

 - I am going to maintain a healthy work-life balance.